This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

 - 1/2 cup of panko bread cubs

 If you’re having trouble getting the cauliflower bites to stick together, try pulsing them in a food processor, briefly, another time.
 If they still won’t cooperate, put the mixture in the fridge for 10-20 minutes.
 It will make them take slightly longer to cook, but it can also help them hold together a little better.

 These little guys are downright delicious, and even Papi Chulo admitted they didn’t taste like cauliflower in the end.
 Success!
 If you’re only using about a tablespoon of mixture per cauliflower tater tot, you may run out of baking sheet space before you run out of cauliflower.
 The good news is they freeze well and can be baked from frozen – you just need to add about an extra 10 minutes of cooking time.
 Once you run out of cooking space, form the rest of the tater tots and place them on a sheet of wax paper, parchment paper, freezer paper, etc. and place them in the freezer for about 20 minutes.
 Once they’ve started to freeze individually, transfer them all to an airtight container and leave them in the freezer until you’re ready to enjoy!
-Having a heavy-duty baking sheet that won’t warp is key to cooking anything evenly, and a great one for about $25 on Amazon.
-I have the Wear-Ever half sheet aluminum baking pan, the Cook’s Illustrated baking sheet test winner and it’s fantastic!
+Having a heavy-duty baking sheet that won’t warp is key to cooking anything evenly.
+I always use my Cooks Illustrated recommended baking sheet.

 Until recently, I hadn’t discovered how versatile stealthy cauliflower can be.
 You can use it in all sorts of dishes without the overall product tasting cauliflower-ee at all!
 The first time I tried this was with my sausage-stuffed Paleo-friendly acorn squash.
 The cauliflower stuffing tasted great and the recipe has been a success – it’s one of my most popular recipes on the blog.